 Every year, consumers spend millions of dollars on home improvements.
 Far too often, unsuspecting homeowners are cheated by home improvement contractors.
 In 1992, the Home Improvement Contractor Law (M.G.L. c.
 142A) was created to protect consumers and regulate the practices of home improvement contractors.

-The law establishes a contractor registration requirement, an arbitration program for resolving disputes between homeowners and registered contractors and creates a Guaranty Fund to compensate consumers up to $10,000 for unpaid judgments against home improvement contractors.
-Remodeling and improving your home can be a huge undertaking.
-Fortunately, by understanding your rights under the law and taking a few precautions, you can help avoid potential problems.
+The law established a contractor registration requirement, an arbitration program for resolving disputes between homeowners and registered contractors and created a Guaranty Fund to compensate eligible consumers up to $10,000 for unpaid judgments against home improvement contractors.
+Remodeling and improving your home can be a considerable undertaking.
 Be sure to plan carefully before investing thousands of dollars into home improvements.